logprime/T1-LaneLines/writeup_template.md

 ### Reflection

-### 1. Describe your pipeline.
+### 1. Pipeline Description.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I ....